AliFareed0009/Docker-for-DevOps/README.md

     To  pull the image from docker Hub regitry
     3. docker pull DockerHub_username/image_name:version

-# Multi-Stage Docker Builds
+# Docker Multi-Stage Docker Builds
 - With multi-stage builds, you use multiple FROM statements in your Dockerfile.
 Each FROM instruction can use a different base, and each of them begins a new stage of the build.
 You can selectively copy artifacts from one stage to another, leaving behind everything you don't want in the final image.

-# Multi-Stage DockerFile
+### Multi-Stage DockerFile
         # Dockerfile-multistage
     # ------- stage_1 starts here ------- #
     # This base image python:3.7 with size 1.02GB is used to install packages
     # FROM Base image python and givee this stage a name Builder